Skip To Main Content

 Standard Deductions

-For 2010, the standard deduction for married taxpayers filing a joint return is $11,400, the same as in 2009.
+For 2010, the Standard Deduction for married taxpayers filing a joint return is $11,400, the same as in 2009.

-For single filers, the amount is $5,700 in 2010, up by $250 over 2009.
-Heads of household can claim $8,400 in 2010, up $50 from 2009.
+For Single filers, the amount is $5,700 in 2010, up by $250 over 2009.
+Those filing as Head of Household can claim $8,400 in 2010, up $50 from 2009.

 Non-itemizers can also add any casualty losses that occurred in presidentially-declared disaster areas.